labordynamicsinstitute/ldilab-manual/_sources/95-15-linux-remote.md

 ### Utilizing Aliases

 Workflows on Linux Systems can be simplified by using bash aliases.
-The example below can exist on your personal machine
+The example below can exist on your **personal machine**

 ```bash
 alias biohpc='ssh <netid>@cbsulogin.biohpc.cornell.edu'
 ```

-Adding this to your `~/.bashrc` enables you to type `bihopc` in your terminal, and an ssh connection is opened.
+Adding this to your `~/.bashrc` enables you to type `biohpc` in your terminal, and an ssh connection is opened.

 ### Using `linux-system-info.sh`